chadrem/tribe/README.md

 #### Futures and Performance

 Futures have overhead associated with them.
-You should avoid them unless you are actaully interested in the result of a message.
+You should avoid them unless you are actaully interested in the result.

 You should also prefer non-blocking futures over blocking ones.
 This is because a blocking future causes the current actor (and thread) to sleep.